beeone42/certbot-gandi/README.md

-beeone/letsencrypt-gandi
+letsencrypt-gandi
 ========================

 This container generates [LetsEncrypt](https://www.letsencrypt.org) certificates for subdomains at [Gandi](https://www.gandi.net) using the DNS-01 challenge type and Gandi's new LiveDNS API.

 This image is based on Alpine and uses [Certbot](https://certbot.eff.org/) to communicate with Letsencrypt.

-Source
+Build
 --------

-You can find the source of this image here: https://github.com/gissehel/docker-letsencrypt-gandi
+You can find build of this image here: [https://github.com/beeone42/docker-letsencrypt-gandi](https://hub.docker.com/r/beeone/letsencrypt-gandi)

 Running
 -------------